Stevenson University Emergency Procedures

 If a hostage or barricade situation occurs on the campus property do not attempt to negotiate.
 Establish a line of communication to get information only.
 If there is communication regarding the hostage/barricade over the telephone, attempt to maintain communication with the caller to gain additional information until authorities arrive.

-- Campus Security will meet the police at the entrance of the University property and escort them to the scene.
-At this time, law enforcement is responsible for the resolution, investigation, and processing of the scene with assistance from Campus Security.
+- Campus Safety will meet the police at the entrance of the University property and escort them to the scene.
+At this time, law enforcement is responsible for the resolution, investigation, and processing of the scene with assistance from Campus Safety.

 - DO NOT APPROACH/CONFRONT A PERSON SUSPECTED OF HAVING A WEAPON.
 Make every effort to keep your eyes on the suspect until help arrives so that you can point him/her out to the police.